sumanyurosha/udacity-secure-and-private-ai/60DaysOfUdacity.md

 #Day 10:
 1. Completed lesson 6 upto PATE Analysis.
 2. Read the numpy documentation about all the functions used in lesson 6 from here(https://www.numpy.org/devdocs/reference/index.html)

+#Day 11:
+1. Advanced in lesson 6 and looking to complete it by tomorrow.
+2. Working on my first problem on Kaggle, on Titanic dataset.
+Approaching it first by applying binary classification and will then try to design more complex approaches to increase the accuracy.
+In next attempt will make a neural architecture for it.